p2panda/handbook/rfc/0001-schema/0001-schema.md

 # RFC 0001: Schema

+A schema describes data that is stored and indexed on a server.
+It defines  message types that can be created by clients in the network.
+From another perspective one could understand a schema as a specification of materialized views over all bamboo logs (inspired by Kappa Database Architecture).
+Having the possibility to define custom schemas for the server allows for a flexible and fast introduction of new message types, use-cases and clients in the network.

+Each schema can be installed, changed or removed on a server by running schema migrations.
+A schema migration is a message type by itself and is stored as an entry on a bamboo log.
+Each schema migration message consists of a simple description of message fields including their names and types.

+## Terminology

+- **entry**: An entry in a [bamboo log](https://github.com/AljoschaMeyer/bamboo)
+- **message**: A p2panda message contained in an entry, can be either a *schema message* or an *instance message*
+- **schema message**: Contains instructions used to define a database schema and a specification for *instance messages*.
+- **instance message**: Contains instructions that can be applied to a database schema in order to instantiate *instances*.
+- **instance**: A row in a database that represents an object within a p2panda-based application

+## Overview

-A schema describes a PostgreSQL database schema and a message specification through a series of schema migrations.
-Each schema migration is an entry on a bamboo log.
-Every schema has a version number, which is identical to the hash of the last message in its log.
+A schema describes a database schema and a message specification through a series of schema migrations.
+A schema is represented by a bamboo log.
+Every message on the log is a schema migration.
+Thereby, the version number of a schema is defined by the *sequence number* of the migration's log entry.

 Each schema migration is one of: